Environmental Protection Agency (EPA).

-Washington state laws, called Revised Code of Washington (RCW), gives the Department of Commerce, Lead-Based Paint Program authority to implement and administer the Federal Lead Renovation, Repair and Painting Rule in Washington to ensure that persons who perform lead-based paint activities do so safely to prevent exposure of building occupants, especially children, to hazardous levels of lead.
-The Washington Administrative Code (WAC 365-230) adopted by the State of Washington to implement the statutes and the Lead Renovation, Repair and Painting Rule becomes effective March 16, 2011.
+Oregon State laws, called Oregon Revised Statutes (ORS), gives the Department of Human Services (DHS), Public Health Division, and the Construction Contractors Board joint authority to implement and administer the Federal Lead Renovation, Repair and Painting Rule in Oregon to ensure that persons who perform lead-based paint activities do so safely to prevent exposure of building occupants, especially children, to hazardous levels of lead.
+The Oregon Administrative Rules (OARs) adopted by the State of Oregon to implement the statutes and the Lead Renovation, Repair and Painting Rule Program can be found in OAR 333-070 and OAR 812-007.
+The Department of Human Services, Public Health Division OARs governing Lead-Based Paint Renovation including the standards of Practice and RRP training can be found in OAR 333-070 effective April 26, 2010.
+The Construction Contractors Board OARs governing the “Certified Lead-Based Paint Renovation Contractors License” (LBPR) can be found in OAR 812-007-0020 (definitions) and OAR 812-007-0300 through 0372 effective April 27, 2010.
 The rule requires a person to be certified before performing, supervising, or offering to perform a lead-based paint activity involving target housing or a child-occupied facility built before 1978.
 Work practice standards are also prescribed, as well as reporting and recordkeeping requirements.
 In addition, no person may offer or conduct a lead training course represented as qualifying a person for certification unless the course is accredited by the Department and uses approved instructors.

-WAC 365-230 has been promulgated to incorporate the pre-renovation education distribution (PRE) and renovation, repair and painting (RRP) requirements for programs under the Environmental Protection Agency's regulations at 40 CFR part 745, subparts E and L. The Washington State Department of Commerce lead-based paint program regulates the following lead-based paint activities in target housing and child-occupied facilities built before 1978:
+OAR 333 Division 70 has been promulgated to incorporate the pre-renovation education distribution (PRE) and renovation, repair and painting (RRP) requirements for programs under the Environmental Protection Agency's regulations at 40 CFR part 745, subparts E and L. The DHS's lead program regulates the following lead-based paint activities in target housing and child-occupied facilities built before 1978:

 - Pre-renovation information distribution and renovation activities conducted for compensation.